Anal vein thrombosis recurs repeatedly

 When should I see a doctor for a recurring anal vein thrombosis?

-Why CANNEFF® SUP rectal suppositories are sensible for recurring anal vein thrombosis?
+Why CANNEFF® SUP rectal suppositories are useful for recurring anal vein thrombosis?

-Do CANNEFF® SUP suppositories help after an operation?
+Do CANNEFF® SUP suppositories also help after an operation?

 Is an anal vein thrombosis dangerous if it keeps recurring?

-Complications of recurrent anal vein thrombosis – and why prevention is so important
+Complications of recurring anal vein thrombosis – and why prevention is so important

 What helps sustainably against recurring anal vein thromboses?